BLOG

 Grouping of Project Management Activities

-• Initiating Process Group: These are the processes that help define a new piece of work – either a completely new project or the phase you are about to begin.
-They ensure you have the authority to proceed.
+• Initiating Process Group: These are the processes that help define a new piece of work: either a completely new project or the phase you are about to begin.
+They support you have the authority to proceed.

 • Executing Process Group: You do these processes as you carry out your project tasks.
 This is the ‘delivery’ part of project management, where the main activity happens and you create the products.